 Tangipahoa parish set to choose new sheriff in tomorrow's runoff

-HAMMOND- Voters in Tangipahoa parish have a powerful decision.
-Who will be the next sheriff.
+HAMMOND- Voters in Tangipahoa parish have a powerful decision to make Saturday.
 After 20 years in office, Sheriff Daniel Edwards is retiring.

-On the ballot is former Mandeville Police Chief, Gerald Sticker, and Chris Gideon, who was a Tangipahoa deputy until 2004 when he started his own law enforcement business.
+On the ballot are former Mandeville Police Chief Gerald Sticker and Chris Gideon, who was a Tangipahoa deputy until 2004 when he started his own law enforcement business.

 "We're going to take what's good, and improve it, the things that need to be changed, we'll change as we go along," Sticker said.

-Both candidates agree, desperate change is needed.
+Both candidates agree that change is needed.

 "We're looking forward to bringing the change, fresh energy," Gideon said.